 File Form W-3c whenever you file a Form W-2c with the SSA, even if you are only filing a Form W-2c to correct an employee's name or SSN.
 However, see Employee's incorrect address on Form W-2, later, for information on correcting an employee's address.
-See W-2 or Form W-3, later, if an error was made on a previously filed Form W-3.
+See Correcting an incorrect tax year and/or EIN incorrectly reported on Form W-2 or Form W-3, later, if an error was made on a previously filed Form W-3.

-If you discover an error on Form W-2 after you issue it to your employee but before you send it to the SSA, check the "Void" box at the top of the incorrect Form W-2 on Copy A. Prepare a new Form W-2 with the correct information, and send Copy A to the SSA.
+If you discover an error on Form W-2 after you issue it to your employee but before you send it to the SSA, check the "VOID" box at the top of the incorrect Form W-2 on Copy A. Prepare a new Form W-2 with the correct information, and send Copy A to the SSA.
 Write "CORRECTED" on the employee's new copies (B, C, and 2), and furnish them to the employee.
-If the "Void" Form W-2 is on a page with a correct Form W-2, send the entire page to the SSA.
-The "Void" form will not be processed.
+If the "VOID" Form W-2 is on a page with a correct Form W-2, send the entire page to the SSA.
+The "VOID" form will not be processed.
 Do not write "CORRECTED" on Copy A of Form W-2.